Tapac/exposed-wiki/DAO.md

 ```kotlin
 StarWarsFilm.all().with(StarWarsFilm::actors)
 ```
-NOTE: References that are eagerly loaded are stored inside the Transaction Cache, this means that they are not available in other transactions and thus must be loaded and referenced inside the same transaction.
+NOTE: References that are eagerly loaded are stored inside the transaction cache; this means that they are not available in other transactions and thus must be loaded and referenced inside the same transaction.
+As of [0.35.1](https://github.com/JetBrains/Exposed/blob/master/docs/ChangeLog.md#0351:~:text=References%20can%20be%20stored%20within%20an%20Entity%20with%20enabled%20keepLoadedReferencesOutOfTransaction%20config%20parameter.%20It%20will%20allow%20getting%20referenced%20values%20outside%20the%20transaction%20block.), however, enabling `keepLoadedReferencesOutOfTransaction` in `DatabaseConfig` will allow getting referenced values outside the transaction block.

 #### Eager loading for Text Fields
 Some database drivers do not load text content immediately (for performance and memory reasons) which means that you can obtain the column value only within the open transaction.